nickbarth/Sev.re/readme.md

-# Ser.ve
+# Sev.re

-Ser.ve is the simplest way to get your servers up and running with the applications you want.
+[Sev.re](http://info.sev.re/) is the simplest way to get your servers up and running with the applications you want.

 ### How does it work?